TinderCloneCOP4655/Tinder-Clone/README.md

 * Matching -> Showing the cards of profiles and being able to swipe right/left in order to match or pass.
 * Messages and Matches -> Top portion showing new matches while bottom showing current messages.
 * Profile -> Your profile page with buttons to lead to settings for matches and personal information editing.

-Optional:
-* Music/Encounter Queue -> Choose music interest and match with others with same options.
-* Discover (Top Choices) -> Most matches for certain individuals.

 **Flow Navigation** (Screen to Screen)
-* Forced Log-in -> Account creation if no log in is available
+* Forced Log-in -> Account creation if no log in is available or jumps to log in screen if chosen.
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
-* Settings -> Toggle settings
+* Register -> After entering your first time registertaion info you're sent to the matching page.
+* Profile -> Options to either change your profile information or see your settings and have option to logout

 ## Wireframes
 <img src="https://i.imgur.com/xw66Eew.jpg" width=800><br>